gbmhunter/blog/content/posts/2020/08-31-august-2020-updates/index.md

 * Removed the "upvote" shurikens that were on each page/post. {{% link text="After introducing them about 1.5 years ago" src="/posts/2019/03-10-adding-shurikens" %}} I have found they make the pages cluttered and don't work well on mobile devices, so I decided to axe the idea.

 * Added a section on {{% link text="Split-Gate MOSFETs to the MOSFET page" src="/electronics/components/transistors/mosfets#split-gate-mosfets" %}}.

+* Adding a section on {{% link text="stacking and concatenation to the Numpy page" src="/programming/languages/python/numpy" %}}.